A. J. Allmendinger: 2013: Nationwide success, part-time in Cup

 On June 1, 2013, Roger Penske announced that Allmendinger would drive for his team at Road America and the Mid-Ohio Sports Car Course.
 In his first race of the season, the Johnsonville Sausage 200 on June 22, 2013, he won after winning the pole position and leading 29 laps, which was the most of any driver.
-At Mid-Ohio in August, Allmendinger dominated the race, saving fuel through a green-white-checkered finish to win and sweep the year's Nationwide Series road-course races for Penske Racing.
+At Mid-Ohio in August, Allmendinger dominated the race, saving fuel through a green–white–checkered finish to win and sweep the year's Nationwide Series road-course races for Penske Racing.

 Sprint Cup Series

 Allmendinger drove part-time for Phoenix Racing in the No. 51 Chevrolet in the Sprint Cup Series.
-He had several strong finishes in the first part of the season: eleventh at Phoenix, thirteeth at Bristol, sixteenth at Fontana, and fourteenth at Richmond.
-His first finish worse than 2twentieth was at Pocono, where he finished 33rd.
-Afterward, Allmendinger moved to the No. 47 Toyota at JTG Daugherty Racing in place of Bobby Labonte for two races, with a nineteenth place finish at Michigan and 22nd-place finish at Kentucky.
+He had several strong finishes in the first part of the season: eleventh at Phoenix, thirteenth at Bristol, sixteenth at Fontana, and fourteenth at Richmond.
+His first finish worse than twentieth was at Pocono, where he finished 33rd.
+Afterward, Allmendinger moved to the No. 47 Toyota at JTG Daugherty Racing in place of Bobby Labonte for two races, with a nineteenth-place finish at Michigan and a 22nd-place finish at Kentucky.
 At Daytona, Allmendinger returned to the No. 51 and was running near the top-ten for almost the entire night until lap 148, when he was part of a wreck in the tri-oval with Denny Hamlin, Jeff Gordon, Matt Kenseth, and David Reutimann, reducing Allmendinger to a 35th-place finish.

 Returning to the No. 47 at Watkins Glen, Allmendinger had another breakout run, qualifying fourth, and running in the top fifteen for most of the day, finishing in tenth place.

 On August 29, 2013, the Sporting News reported that Allmendinger would be the full-time driver for JTG Daugherty Racing in 2014.
 This was confirmed a month later with Allmendinger signing a multi-year deal with the team.